82L/82L.github.io/_projects/godSaveTheHouses.md

 itchio: https://nikujaga.itch.io/god-save-the-houses
 display: true
 format: Video game
-technologies: Arduino, C++, Unity, Ardity
+technologies: Arduino, C++, C#, Unity, Ardity
-role: "Developer, Electronician"
+role: "Developer, Electronics engineer"
 type: 2
 ---
 <p>This a project for a workshop about connected objects and handicap.
 In this game, you play as god, and you must extinguish the burning houses with your sponge, seen by human as a cloud</p>